Mark Rothko: Early career

-Rothko's circle
+Circle of friends

 Rothko's move to New York landed him in a fertile artistic atmosphere.
 Modernist painters regularly exhibited in New York galleries, and the city's museums were an invaluable resource for a budding artist's knowledge and skills.
 Among the important early influences on him were the works of the German Expressionists, the surrealist art of Paul Klee, and the paintings of Georges Rouault.

 In 1928, with a group of other young artists, Rothko exhibited works at the Opportunity Gallery.
 His paintings, including dark, moody, expressionist interiors and urban scenes, were generally well accepted among critics and peers.
 To supplement his income, in 1929 Rothko began instructing schoolchildren in drawing, painting, and clay sculpture at the Center Academy of the Brooklyn Jewish Center, where he remained active for over twenty years.

 During the early 1930s, Rothko met Adolph Gottlieb, who, along with Barnett Newman, Joseph Solman, Louis Schanker, and John Graham, was part of a group of young artists surrounding the painter Milton Avery.
 According to Elaine de Kooning, it was Avery who "gave Rothko the idea that [the life of a professional artist] was a possibility."Avery's abstract nature paintings, utilizing a rich knowledge of form and color, had a tremendous influence on him.
 Soon, Rothko's paintings took on the subject matter and color similar to Avery's, as seen in Bathers, or Beach Scene of 1933–1934.

 Rothko, Gottlieb, Newman, Solman, Graham, and their mentor, Avery, spent considerable time together, vacationing at Lake George, New York, and Gloucester, Massachusetts.
 In the daytime, they painted, then discussed art in the evenings.
 During a 1932 visit to Lake George, Rothko met Edith Sachar, a jewelry designer, whom he married later that year.
 The following summer, his first one-person show was held at the Portland Art Museum, consisting mostly of drawings and aquarelles.
 For this exhibition, Rothko took the very unusual step of displaying works done by his pre-adolescent students from the Center Academy, alongside his own.
 His family was unable to understand Rothko's decision to be an artist, especially considering the dire economic situation of the Depression.
 Having suffered serious financial setbacks, the Rothkowitzes were mystified by Rothko's seeming indifference to financial necessity.
 They felt he was doing his mother a disservice by not finding a more lucrative and realistic career.